PHARM 7518EX - Treatment of Addiction: Psychosocial Interventions

 Learning & Teaching Activities

-- quiz to test your understanding (not graded)
+• a quiz to test your understanding (not graded); and

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The expected work load for the course is 20 hours a week.
 This will be spent on reviewing the video and reading material, doing the revision quizzes, engaging in discussion and preparing for the assessments.

-Learning Activities SummaryThe following topics may be taught:
+Learning Activities SummaryThe following topics will be taught: